Kitalya Maximum Security Prison: Location

-The prison is located in the village of Kitalya, in Busiro County, Wakiso District, off of the Kampala-Mityana Road, approximately 62 km northwest of Luzira Maximum Security Prison.
-This is about 54 km northwest of the central business district of Kampala, the capital and largest city in Uganda.
+The construction of the prison was completed in 2020 and is located in the village of Kitalya, in Busiro County, Wakiso District, off the Kampala-Mityana Road.
+It is approximately 62 km northwest of Luzira Maximum Security Prison, which was before 2020 Uganda's only maximum-security prison.
+Kitalya prison is about 54 km northwest of the central business district of Kampala, the capital and largest city in Uganda.
 The coordinates of Kitalya Maximum Security Prison are 0°26'13.0"N, 32°13'36.0"E (Latitude:0.436944; Longitude:32.226667).

 Overview

 Ambitious Construction Company Limited was awarded the construction contract, at a price of Sh18.3 billion (approx. US$5.5 million in July 2016).
-The new prison is intended to relieve Luzira Maximum Security Prison, which is congested.
-Construction is expected to conclude in 2018.
+The new prison was intended to relieve Luzira Maximum Security Prison, which was congested.
+Construction was expected to conclude in 2018.

 Physical construction was concluded in February 2020.
-However, before the facility receives its first inmate, the senor staff who are going to operate the prison, including Onesmus Bitaliwo, the designated Officer in Charge, are expected to tour similar facilities abroad, to learn first-hand how such facilities are run.
+However, before the facility received its first inmate, the senior staff who were going to operate the prison were expected to tour similar facilities abroad, to learn first-hand how such facilities were run.

-The facility also needs to be equipped with furniture, bedding and security equipment, including closed-circuit television (CCTV) cameras and monitoring equipment.
-Kitalya is reported to have more than six layers of security, physical, electronic and otherwise.
+The facility also needed to be equipped with furniture, bedding and security equipment, including closed-circuit television (CCTV) cameras and monitoring equipment.
+Kitalya was reported to have more than six layers of security, physical, electronic and otherwise.